leleliu008/ndk-pkg-prefab-aar-maven-repo/README.md

 ## Note

-Some packages are very huge, I don't put them into this repo, but I published as GitHub Releases, if you need them, please go to <https://github.com/leleliu008/ndk-pkg-prefab-aar-maven-repo/releases> to download it then uncompress it to your Maven Local Repository.
+Some aar files are very huge (over 100MB), I don't put them into this repo, but published them as GitHub Releases, if you need them, please go to <https://github.com/leleliu008/ndk-pkg-prefab-aar-maven-repo/releases> to download it then uncompress it to your Maven Local Repository.